henrypinkard/henrypinkard.github.io/index.md

 I'm an interdisciplinary researcher with expertise in information theory, computational imaging, deep learning, biology, and software engineering.
 I did my PhD and postdoc in the UC Berkeley <a href="https://eecs.berkeley.edu/">EECS</a> department and <a href="https://bair.berkeley.edu/">Berkeley AI Research Lab</a>, advised by <a href="http://www.laurawaller.com/">Laura Waller</a>.

-<p>My research has included:</p>
+<p>My work includes:</p>
 <ul>
-<li>Inventing a technique to design cameras and other sensors for AI rather than for human vision</li>
+<li>A technique to design cameras and other sensors for AI rather than for human vision</li>
-<li>Building the ARC-AGI-2 benchmark for testing fluid intelligence in large language models</li>
+<li>The ARC-AGI-2 benchmark for testing fluid intelligence in large language models</li>
-<li>Creating a 12-million-image biomedical dataset to train computer vision algorithms</li>
+<li>A 12-million-image biomedical dataset to train computer vision algorithms</li>
-<li>Producing the most widely used software for automating microscopes, used in applications from diagnosing disease to discovering new materials</li>
+<li>The most widely adopted software for automating microscopes, with applications ranging from cellular imaging to nanomaterials research</li>
-<li>Developing neural network architectures that incorporate physics knowledge to enable fast and low-cost scientific discovery</li>
+<li>Neural network architectures that incorporate physics knowledge to enable fast and low-cost scientific discovery</li>
 </ul>

 <p style="text-align: center">